tappyduckmancodes/spotify-lyric-downloader/README.md

 · Listen to a song on Spotify (any client works).

-· run converter.py in a cmd or git-bash terminal.
+· run converter.py in Windows cmd or Mac terminal.

 · Wait about 10 seconds.